-- In order to safeguard the health of our monastics, residents, and other visitors, PLEASE do not visit the monastery if you feel unwell or have a fever.
+Please do not visit the monastery if you feel unwell and/or have a fever.

 Many thanks to all of you for your support during our extended pandemic closure.
-It means a lot to us to be able to welcome our sangha back.
 Please check our website, Facebook page, and enews for further updates.

 Please be well and stay safe!